 So you want to be a Fatpacking guide?

-you'll be expected to bust your butt in order to make sure clients are blissfully happy.
+you'll be working assiduously hard in order to make sure clients are blissfully happy.

 are learning to do these things?